Shy couplings, CAT(0) spaces, and the lion and man: geometry and the deterministic pursuit--evasion problem. geometry and the deterministic pursuit--evasion problem

-We say that the cone \(y+C(\mathbf{m})\) \emph{is based on \(y\) and angle \(\alpha\in(0,\pi/2]\)}. \end{defn} Thus a uniform interior cone condition implies that the ``outward-pointing corners'' must not be too sharp.
-Note that \citeauthor{Saisho-1987} actually uses a slightly weaker condition with less intuitive content (\citealp[Condition \((B)\)]{Saisho-1987}); we do not consider this weaker notion further in what follows.
+Thus a uniform interior cone condition implies that the ``outward-pointing corners'' must not be too sharp.
+Note that \citeauthor{Saisho-1987} actually uses a slightly weaker condition with less intuitive content [\citet{Saisho-1987}, Condition $(B)$]; we do not consider this weaker notion further in what follows.

-In fact, the property of a domain satisfying a uniform interior cone condition is equivalent to it being a Lipschitz domain. \begin{defn}[Lipschitz domain] Recall that a function $f: \Reals^{d-1} \to \Reals$ is \emph{Lipschitz, with constant $\lambda < \infty$,} if $|f(x) - f(y)| \leq \lambda |x-y|$ for all $x,y \in \Reals^{d-1}$.
-A domain \(D\) is said to be \emph{Lipschitz, with constant $\lambda$,} if there exists $\delta >0$ such that, for every $x \in \prt D$, there exists an orthonormal basis $e_1, e_2, \ldots, e_d$ and a Lipschitz function $f: \Reals^{d-1} \to \Reals$, with constant $\lambda$, such that
+In fact, the property of a domain satisfying a uniform interior cone condition is equivalent to it being a Lipschitz domain. \begin{defn}[(Lipschitz domain)] Recall that a function $f\dvtx \Reals^{d-1} \to\Reals$ is \textit{Lipschitz, with constant $\lambda< \infty$}, if $|f(x) - f(y)| \leq\lambda |x-y|$ for all $x,y \in\Reals^{d-1}$.
+A domain $D$ is said to be \textit{Lipschitz, with constant $\lambda$,} if there exists $\delta>0$ such that, for every $x \in\prt D$, there exists an orthonormal basis $e_1, e_2, \ldots, e_d$ and a Lipschitz function $f\dvtx \Reals^{d-1} \to \Reals$, with constant $\lambda$, such that